cshooder/mcsnipergo-WebUI/README.md

 })()
 ```

-## accounts formatting
+## Accounts Formatting

-- place in `gc.txt` or `ms.txt` depending on their account type.
+- Place in `gc.txt` or `ms.txt` depending on their account type.
   - `gc.txt` is for accounts without usernames
   - `ms.txt` is for accounts that already have usernames on them
+  - **Web UI users**: You can add these directly through the interface
-- a bearer token can be obtained by following  [this guide](https://kqzz.github.io/mc-bearer-token/)
+- A bearer token can be obtained by following [this guide](https://kqzz.github.io/mc-bearer-token/)

 ```txt
 EMAIL:PASSWORD